Frequently Asked Questions

 You can purchase them at our ticket booth on the pier or right here on our website!
 Just click on the Purchase Tickets tab in the upper right hand corner.
 If you don’t want to wait in the ticket booth line, make sure to print out your tickets at home and have them in hand when you arrive on the pier.
 If you only have a confirmation code, you will have to wait in the ticket booth line to have your tickets printed.

-Tickets are good for any date or time that the wheel is open and do not expire until used.
+Tickets are general admission valid for any date or time that the wheel is open (excluding the by reservation only New Year's Eve Midnight Ride) and do not expire until used.

 Can I buy a gift card?

 We don't sell gift cards, but our tickets work very similarly.
-They can be used on any date or time that the wheel is open, and they do not expire, so they make the perfect gift!
+They can be used on any date or time that the wheel is open (excluding the by reservation only New Year's Eve Midnight Ride) and they do not expire, so they make the perfect gift!

 How long is the ride?